DJIBOUTI

 Other destinations

-Tadjourah: By land it would cost a lot and 4-5 hours driving, by public bus even longer, by ferry it took me about 2-2.5 hrs – pleasant enough with views of the bay.
-Departs Djibouti City Tuesday, Thursday, Friday, Saturday at 8:30 am (they tell you to come and que up 2 hrs prior! no advance tickets, long lines, 700 fran ($4) one-way).
-You man be the only foreigner and may be able to bypass the line.
+Tadjourah: By land, it would cost a lot and 4-5 hours driving, by public bus even longer, by ferry it took me about 2-2.5 hrs – pleasant enough with views of the bay.
+Departs Djibouti City Tuesday, Thursday, Friday, and Saturday at 8:30 am (they tell you to come and queue up 2 hrs prior! no advance tickets, long lines, 700 fran ($4) one-way).
+You man are the only foreigner and may be able to bypass the line.

 Arta beach to snorkel/swim with the whale sharks (difficult to reach by land, 40 min by boat but very expensive alone or 2 people – quotes $350 to $800) Often there are no other people to share, no groups.
 Expats, NGOs and Military people charter their own boats, not open to others to join.
 This is the only place to whale sharks (not Moucha Island).
 Don’t get a boat at the beach but at the wharf, as they are much more reliable and get help if needed.